Search Results

 Playa Blanca

-The peaceful quiet atmosphere of Playa Blanca, in the south of the island, makes this area the perfect place to unwind.
-Sunbathing or enjoying a quiet walk along the promenade whilst watching the sunset are great ways to recharge your batteries.This town, located close to Timanfaya National Park and the Papagayo beaches, has a marina where a ferry can be taken to the neighbouring island of Fuerteventura.
+The relaxed and calm atmosphere of Playa Blanca, in the south of Lanzarote, makes the area the ideal place for chilling out.
+To renew your energy you can lie in the sun or take a quiet walk along the promenade.
+Close to the Timanfaya National Park and the Papagayo beaches, the town of Playa Blanca has a marina and a boat service to the island of Fuerteventura.

 Categoría